-I realised today it was time for an update, you know, in case you are crazy enough not to be reading your Suger News every week (gosh!).
+I realised today it was time for an update, you know if you are crazy enough not to read your Suger News every week (gosh!).
 A few things have been happening for us, and I’ve been dealing with a few things personally that are impacting the way I create things.
 So given that you’re my community, I’m going to bring you up to date.
 All part of returning to more of a personal blog feel, right?

 Just.
 Post.
 It.